Resident234/php.net/pages/www.php.net_language.oop5.visibility.php.md

 class Item
 {
   /**
-   * Here&apos;s the new INSIDE CODE and the Rules to follow:
+   * Here's the new INSIDE CODE and the Rules to follow:
    *
-   * 1. STOP ACCESS to properties via $item-&gt;label and $item-&gt;price,
+   * 1. STOP ACCESS to properties via $item->label and $item->price,
    *    by using the protected keyword.
    * 2. FORCE the use of public functions.
    * 3. ONLY strings are allowed IN &amp; OUT of this class for $label